 What form(s) does this medication come in?

-Each opaque blue and opaque pink capsule contains a white-to-off-white powder.
-"M250" and "APO" are imprinted on the capsules in black ink and contains 250 mg of mycophenolate mofetil.
+Each opaque blue and opaque pink capsule contains a white-to-off-white powder with "M250" and "APO" imprinted on the capsules in black ink, contains 250 mg of mycophenolate mofetil.
 Nonmedicinal ingredients: croscarmellose sodium and magnesium stearate.
-Capsule shells: black edible ink, gelatin, indigo carmine, potassium hydroxide, propylene glycol, red iron oxide, titanium dioxide, and yellow iron oxide:
+Capsule shells: black edible ink, gelatin, indigo carmine, potassium hydroxide, propylene glycol, red iron oxide, titanium dioxide, and yellow iron oxide.

 Each lavender, film-coated, capsule-shaped tablet engraved "APO" on one side and "MYC500" on other side contains 500 mg of mycophenolate mofetil.
 Nonmedicinal ingredients: black iron oxide, colloidal silicon dioxide, croscarmellose sodium, hydroxypropyl cellulose, hydroxypropyl methylcellulose 2910, ferric oxide orange shade (34690), magnesium stearate, microcrystalline cellulose, polyethylene glycol 400, and titanium dioxide.